Celebrity bitcoin scams get bolder

 - Continued increase and evolution of fraudulent scams expose publishers to potential data protection violations and significant financial loss to consumers

-- Review campaigns from several different geographic, device, and browser profiles to thwart evasion techniques by emulating real world behavior
+- Review campaigns from several different geographic, device, and browser profiles

 - Analyze landing pages for scam content

-- Continuously update blocking criteria with creative, tag, and landing pages confirmed to be propagating the attack
+- Continuously update blocking criteria with creative, tag and landing pages confirmed to be propagating the attack

 In late 2018, clickbait scams evolved to encompass more sinister elements and cause consumers harm via financial losses and misinformation propagation.
 The ubiquitous “get rich quick” and “belly fat” ads gave way to scams using celebrity images (many doctored) to promote fake bitcoin investment opportunities, leading many regulatory authorities to issue consumer-directed warnings in summer 2019.